dododogame/dododo-wiki/beatmap-spec.md

 Here `<expression>` is a single-variable mathematical expression of variable `x`.
 See [math expressions](#math-expressions).

-These control sentences are also purely for ornamental performance of the judge line.
+These control sentences are also purely for ornamental performance of the judgement line.
-They are used to change the color of the judge line.
+They are used to change the color of the judgement line.
 These expressions are mappings from $[0, 1]$ to $[0, 1]$, and the default of them are all `1` (pure and non-transparent white).

-These control sentences are ineffective if the user disabled ornamental judge line performances in the preferences.
+These control sentences are ineffective if the user disabled ornamental judgement line performances in the preferences.

 #### `BLEND_MODE`